MoskitoSantana/Inside-Enigma/README.md

 # Inside-Enigma
-With a little passion for history, cryptography and a desire to program, I created my own version of the Enigma M4 encryption machine model used by the Kriegsmarine, with alphabets extended to 64 ASCII printable characters.
+With a little passion for history, cryptography and a desire to program, I created my own version of the Enigma M4 encryption machine model used by the Kriegsmarine, with alphabets extended.

 ## What is Enigma ?